mubinbin/studentRoster/README.md

   1. Java Spring MVC (http://localhost:8080)
   2. Java Spring Boot back-end with React front-end (http://localhost:3000)

-Add Dockerfiles for frontend and backend.
+Add Dockerfile for frontend and backend, respectively.
 Made a yaml file which allows frontend, backend, and databases to be put into docker containers separately under the same newwork.
 App can be run in Docker.